Home owners with mortgages and a bit of extra cash are faced with an interesting choice: Do you pay off your home loan faster or invest in shares?

 Deciding where to channel your money is a personal decision that depends on your lifestyle and homeownership goals, your marginal tax rate, and your risk tolerance.
 It's about choosing between the certainty of being debt-free versus the potential gains of a successful investment.

 Plus, with interest rates hovering at historic lows, it’s plain to see why many borrowers are paying off their mortgage faster.
-However, it’s still worth investigating the benefits and risks of investing in property versus shares to ensure that you make a decision that’s within your best financial interests.

-Paying off your mortgage
+Option 1: Paying off your mortgage first

-Generally, focusing on paying down your mortgage has the following benefits and drawbacks:
+Paying off your mortgage has the following benefits and drawbacks:

 - Financial security.
 Paying down your home loan can make sense in an environment where there is volatility and uncertainty in the share market.
 Repaying your home loan and owning your property outright can give you peace of mind in knowing that you will have a roof over your head.
-As mortgage repayments will likely comprise a large portion of your expenses, eliminating this financial obligation sooner will improve your quality of life and your financial well being.
+As mortgage repayments will likely comprise a large portion of your expenses, eliminating this financial obligation sooner will improve your quality of life and your financial wellbeing.

 - Build equity.
 Another advantage of investing in property over shares is that you can borrow against your equity to purchase other investments and diversify your portfolio.